 You can minimize potential risks by choosing an experienced doctor and by following his/her instructions before and after your procedure.
 To learn more about the liposuction procedure, we encourage you to call us today and schedule a consultation.

 To learn more about our plastic surgery/body procedures, please call 641.494.5200 today or use our online form to schedule an appointment.
-Our liposuction patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and neighboring locations.
+Our liposuction patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and neighboring locations.

 Plastic Surgery Patient